wp-plugins/events-manager-extended/readme.txt

 = 3.1.1 =
 * Improvement: use constants DBEM_PLUGIN_URL and DBEM_PLUGIN_DIR
 * Feature: categories possible for events_calendar widget and events_calendar shortcode
+* Bugfix: javascript error fix when editing/creating an event